donghua100/verifytools/README.md

 	2) read the uasge: **python3 server.py -h**
 	3) start the service: **python3 server.py -ip 0.0.0.0 -p 2678 -o /root/data/ & **
 5.  use a client to connect the server.
 We use local client.
-Modify the config file in the test diectory.
-Use config0.toml.
+Modify the config file in the test/config_test diectory.
+Use config.toml.
 Change the ip to localhost.
-Run the client:  **python3 client.py test/config0.toml**
+Run the client:  **python3 client.py test/config_test config.toml**
 # Or Build it manually.
 ## Required Dependence on Server
 **Yosys, ABC, PONO and AVR**